pablogguz/pablogguz.github.io/content/blog/stata-vscode-quarto.md

 - Stata can be found in [more than 70% of replication packages](https://www.r-bloggers.com/2023/12/usage-shares-of-programming-languages-in-economics-research/) for published papers in economics.
 It is followed by Matlab (which we deliberately ignore since it is aimed at structural work), and R comes in third with less than 10%.
 I am not going to argue whether this is a good or a bad equilibrium but _it is an equilibrium_, and if you want collaborate with others and be able to replicate their work, you will have to use Stata

 - For reduced-form econometrics, Stata is unparalleled.
 Period.
-I have been writing code for +3.5 years and it still amazes me how ridiculously cumbersome R and Python are relative to Stata when it comes to running regressions.
+I have been writing code for +3.5 years and it still amazes me how ridiculously cumbersome R and Python can be relative to Stata when it comes to running regressions.
 For some specifications, it is simply not possible to use something else unless you want to code the estimator from scratch (good luck running modern difference-in-differences estimators for heterogeneous treatment effects in Python, for example)

 - Economists love regression tables.
 And again, the functionalities and flexibility of ```esttab``` to export fully formatted and reproducible LaTeX tables in Stata are light years ahead of the alternatives in other languages (e.g., ```stargazer``` in R)